10 Top-Rated Campgrounds in the Outer Banks, NC

 Sites here have all the necessary hookups, including water, sewer, and electricity, and some of the best RV sites are located in the shade of towering pine trees.
 Tent campers have some of the best sites right near the beach and have the option of having water and electricity for an additional fee.

 Guests have use of the Wi-Fi, swimming pool, and games room.
 Also on-site is a children's play area.
 TV hookups are available for an additional daily fee.
+Securing a short-term campsite here can be tricky.
+Many of the patrons return year after year and book well in advance for long stays.

 5. Frisco Campground, Cape Hatteras Island